 - "Blind Idiot" Translation: There's a sign saying "DO NOT ENTRY."

-- Bottomless Magazines: Subverted; knowing that people would question his character shooting what appeared to be unlimited ammo from his gun, David Warbeck stealthily did some improv during in one scene (in the elevator of the hospital) where he reloads his gun... by dropping ammunition straight down the barrel (a lateral move, so far as realism goes).
+- Bottomless Magazines: Subverted; knowing that people would question his character shooting what appeared to be unlimited ammo from his gun, David Warbeck stealthily did some improv during in one scene (in the elevator of the hospital) where he reloads his gun... by dropping ammunition straight down the barrel (a lateral move, so far as realism goes, but he was doing it as a gag).

 - Corpsing: MacColl grins at Warbeck's above mentioned gun joke.